 Many copyeditors prefer to work on an entire manuscript at once to ensure consistency and to help with citation formatting, but check with your editor to create an editing schedule that works for both of you.
 For copyedits, you can expect in-text edits on each page of the manuscript as well as a style sheet.

-Stage: You got peer review reports back and need help implementing their suggestions (usually pre-contract, rarely post-contract)
+Stage: You got peer review reports back (usually pre-contract)

-Stage: Your final manuscript is due to the publisher for publication (post-contract)
+Stage: Your final manuscript is due to the publisher (post-contract)

 If you already have a contract signed and this is when your press has told you the final manuscript is due, that means that this is the last opportunity you have to change anything substantial in the manuscript—either content or writing.
 After this, the manuscript will get typeset and the only thing you can change after typesetting are typos and factual errors (like misspellings of names).
 So make sure you have everything the way you want it to appear in the published version.